 Officiating Deputy Inspector General BSF (Amritsar sector) I P Bhatia during a press conference at Khasa headquarters of BSF in Amritsar district said it appeared a “retaliatory action” by the Pakistani smugglers after BSF recently gunned down three Pakistani smugglers and seized heroin.

-- Jammu: BSF constable killed after Pakistan violates ceasefire in Arnia
+- Jammu: BSF jawan killed on his birthday as Pakistan violates ceasefire yet again in Samba sector

 Bhatia, however, gave Pakistani Rangers a clean chit and said Rangers had “no connivance” in the case.
 “Rangers are understaffed and lackadaisical in performing their duties.
 They have no connivance in the case,” Bhatia said.
 He, meanwhile, added that a commandant level flag meeting with Rangers was scheduled for the day on the issue.